 Panning: Use the 4-WAY Cursor Control key to move the chart around on the display in the direction of the key being pressed.
-When you do this, a bull's eye cursor is drawn at the center of the screen and is linked to the boat by a gray line, even if the boat is off the screen.
-At the same time, a cursor dialog box is displayed at the top of the screen with the distance and bearing from the boat to the cursor position and the latitude/longitude coordinates of the cursor.
+When you do this, a bull's eye cursor is drawn at the center of the screen and is linked to the boat by a yellow line, even if the boat is off the screen.
+At the same time, a cursor dialog box is displayed with the distance and bearing from the boat to the cursor position and the latitude/longitude coordinates of the cursor.
 When the cursor is active on the display, you can also use the 4-WAY Cursor Control key to move the cursor diagonally.

-Chart View with Cursor Present
+Chart View with Cursor Present, with optional-purchase Navionics® cartography